 Provides guidance for states in regulating obscenity.
 Explains that while the first and second prongs of the Miller test are based on community standards, the third is not.

-Citizen's Guide to US Federal Law on Child Pornography, US Dept. of Justice
+Citizen's guide to US federal law on child pornography, US Dept. of Justice.

 A concise summary of federal laws and cases regarding child pornography

-Golden Globe Awards Order, FCC 2004
+Golden Globe Awards Order, Federal Communications Commission, 2004.

 Even a single, fleeting, non-literal expletive use of the F-word in a broadcast is prohibited.

-Obscenity, Indecency and Profanity, Federal Communications Commission
+Obscenity, indecency and profanity, Federal Communications Commission.

 Includes information on FCC regulation of broadcasts and how to file a complaint